World Languages

 Mandarin Chinese 4 HONORS - GRADES 10-12

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of Mandarin 3H.
+Prerequisites: Minimum B in the 1st semester of Mandarin 3H.
 Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen and transfers must interview with the teacher.

 Mandarin 4 Honors is an accelerated and more challenging version of Mandarin 4 aimed at equipping students with linguistic and cultural skills to communicate in the Chinese language successfully and effectively beyond the school setting.
 Particularly, Chinese for business purposes and Chinese business etiquette are added to the Mandarin 4 level to improve learners' business Chinese proficiency and intercultural business communication competence.
 In addition to making travel and housing arrangements as well as socializing with friends, students will also be able to develop their business ideas and propose marketing strategies in Chinese.